apache/stanbol/solr/README.md

     bundleContext.getServiceReferences(null, indexReference.getIndexFilter());

 #### Lookup Solr Indexes

 This example shows how to lookup the default CoreContainer and create a SolrServer for the core "mydata".

-    ComponentContext context; //typical passed to the activate method BundleContext bc = context.getBundleContext();
+    ComponentContext context; // typically passed to the activate method BundleContext bc = context.getBundleContext();
     ServiceReference coreContainerRef =
         bc.getServiceReference(CoreContainer.class.getName());